IEEECS-VIT/RPL/README.md

 * A valid "COOKIE_SECRET" string in process.env for better security (Optional)
 * A valid "LOGENTRIES_TOKEN" in process.env for Logentries support (Optional)
 * A valid "NEWRELIC_APP_NAME" and "NEWRELIC_LICENSE" in process.env for New Relic support (Optional)

+PS: Configure a file watcher to incorporate auto-minification of public .css and .js files.